 To be honest, if there’s one thing Bath excels at, it’s cosy places to have a coffee and a tasty snack.
-There are lovely cafes, delis and bistros tucked in to every cute street in the city centre; the highlights being Society Cafe, Wild Cafe, Chapel Arts Cafe and Made by Ben.
+There are lovely cafes, delis and bistros tucked in to every cute street in the city centre; the highlights being Society Cafe, Wild Cafe, Chapel Arts Cafe.
 However, if you’re after something a little bit more special, my top tips would be…

 Colonna & Smalls